google/benchmark/docs/user_guide.md

 ## Custom Statistics

-While having mean, median and standard deviation is nice, this may not be enough for everyone.
+While having these aggregates is nice, this may not be enough for everyone.
 For example you may want to know what the largest observation is, e.g. because you have some real-time constraints.
 This is easy.
 The following code will specify a custom statistic to be calculated, defined by a lambda function.

 ```c++
 void BM_spin_empty(benchmark::State& state) {